haotianfei/borg-calendar/README_en.md

 Note: Backup existence is determined based on the `{start}` time field, not the archive name.

+## Performance Optimization

+The script employs multiple performance optimization strategies:
+- Uses global caching to avoid repeated execution of the `borg list` command
+- Combines password checking and data retrieval into a single command execution
+- Executes the `borg list` command at most once during the entire script execution cycle

 ## Notes

 1. Ensure appropriate read permissions for the Borg repository
 2. For remote repositories, ensure network connectivity
 3. The script caches all backup data to improve performance
+4. The script optimizes `borg` command execution to reduce system overhead
-4. If the BORG_REPO environment variable is not set and no repository path is specified via command line arguments, the script will default to looking for a Borg repository in the current directory
+5. If the BORG_REPO environment variable is not set and no repository path is specified via command line arguments, the script will default to looking for a Borg repository in the current directory

 ## License